mrowki35/Beeptestapplication/README.md

 4. [TODO](#todo)
 ---
 ## How it works
-After forking this repository the only thing you have to do to start is exec the  Python file.
+After forking this repository the only thing you have to do to start is exec the Beeptestalpha Python file.